 You should start the next pack of pills without a break, if there are fewer than seven pills left in the pack (after the missed pill).

-If you are unsure what to do, or are unsure that you have taken the pill correctly, use other forms of contraception (such as condoms) and seek advice from a doctor or nurse.
+If you are unsure what to do, or are unsure whether you have taken the pill correctly, use other forms of contraception (such as condoms) and seek advice from a doctor or nurse.

 Note: if you are on the pills called Qlaira® or Zoely® this advice may not apply.
 The information that comes with the packet should tell you what to do if you miss pills.
 If you are still not sure, ask your doctor or nurse.